mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 This code is a simple FastAPI web application with two endpoints:
 - **Root endpoint** (`/`): When someone accesses this URL with a GET request, the app returns a static JSON response, like `{"Hello": "World"}`.
 This is a simple welcome message.
 - **Dynamic "hello" endpoint** (`/hello/{user}`): The URL takes a name or value (like a username) as part of the path.
-For example, accessing `/hello/Alice` will pass "Alice" to the function, and the app will respond with a personalized message: `{"Hello": "Alice"}`.
+For example, accessing `/hello/Mansun` will pass "Mansun" to the function, and the app will respond with a personalized message: `{"Hello": "Mansun"}`.

-### Replace image and expose command and args
+### Replace the container image and expose the command and arguments
-Let's modify the values.yaml of out Helm chart.
+Let's modify the values.yaml of our Helm chart.

 {{< collapse openByDefault=true summary="git diff charts/myapi/values.yaml" >}}
 ```diff